 One study found that participants who ate chocolate experienced increased positive feelings, compared to participants who ate crackers.
 Who would have ever known that chocolate made people feel good!?
 We might have to contact Captain Obvious for that study design…

 All jokes aside, getting some dark chocolate in your diet on a semi-regular basis isn’t a bad idea at all for brain optimization.
 Make sure it’s at least 70% dark, and going organic is also ideal here as some chocolate can be made very poorly.

 Research has shown that eating nuts can improve markers of heart health, and having a healthy heart is linked to having a healthy brain.

 Two birds with one stone, I’ll take it!
-A 2014 review showed that nuts can improve cognition and even help prevent neurodegenerative diseases.
+Scientific research showed that nuts can improve cognition and even help prevent neurodegenerative diseases.

 Also, another large study found that people who ate nuts regularly over the course of several years had a sharper memory, compared to those who didn’t eat nuts.

 This is probably because several nutrients in nuts, such as healthy fats, antioxidants, and vitamin E – have all also been associated with having brain-health benefits.
 Vitamin E shields cell membranes from free radical damage, helping slow mental decline and protecting the brain from the damage that stress can cause.

 While all nuts are good for your brain, walnuts may have an extra edge, since they also deliver omega-3 fatty acids.
 And if you’ll remember, this is what gives fatty fish such a food reputation.
 All in all, getting in a small handful of raw (not roasted) nuts every single day can be an incredibly healthy thing for your entire body-brain included!

 Eggs are a good source of several nutrients tied to brain health and are probably the closest thing to a “superfood” in existence today.
 Specifically for the brain, eggs include plenty of vitamin B6 and B12, folate, and choline.